AFriedlander6193/NFLSimulateR/README.md

 # NFLSimulator

-`NFLSimulator` is an R package for simulating NFL games one play at a time using statistical models trained on historical NFL play-by-play and PFF player grading data.
-Rather than relying on fixed probabilities, the simulator models each stage of a play sequentially, producing realistic game outcomes that adapt to game situation, personnel, formations, coverages, and player ability.
+`NFLSimulator` is an R package for simulating NFL games one play at a time using statistical and machine learning models trained on historical NFL play-by-play and PFF player data.

+Rather than modeling an entire play with a single black-box model, **NFLSimulator** simulates each decision sequentially, conditioning every step on the game state and the decisions that preceded it.
+This produces realistic game simulations that account for personnel, formations, coverages, player ability, and game situation.

+---

 ## Installation

-### Prerequisites (Windows)
+### Windows Users

-If installing from source on Windows, make sure you have **Rtools45** (or the appropriate version for your version of R) installed.
+If installing from source on Windows, ensure that the appropriate version of **Rtools** is installed (e.g., **Rtools45** for recent versions of R).

-### Recommended
+### Recommended (`pak`)

 ```r
 install.packages("pak")
 pak::pak("AFriedlander6193/NFLSimulator")
 ```

-### Alternative
+### Alternative (`remotes`)

 ```r
 install.packages("remotes")
 remotes::install_github("AFriedlander6193/NFLSimulator")
 ```

+---

 ## Features

-- Simulate complete NFL games play-by-play.
+* Simulate complete NFL games play-by-play.
+* Simulate hundreds or thousands of games to estimate expected outcomes.
-- Generate offensive and defensive personnel packages.
+* Generate realistic offensive and defensive personnel packages.
-- Predict offensive formations and defensive coverage schemes.
+* Predict offensive formations and defensive coverage schemes.
-- Simulate run/pass decisions conditioned on game state.
+* Simulate run/pass decisions conditioned on game situation.
-- Generate realistic route combinations and targeted receivers.
+* Generate realistic route combinations and targeted receivers.
-- Incorporate season-specific PFF player grades.
+* Incorporate season-specific PFF player grades into every play.
-- Simulate sacks, completions, interceptions, fumbles, and yards gained.
+* Simulate sacks, completions, interceptions, fumbles, and yards gained.
-- Built using statistical and machine learning models trained on historical NFL data.
+* Built using Bayesian and gradient boosting (XGBoost) models trained on historical NFL data.

+---

 ## Simulation Pipeline

-Each play is simulated sequentially by conditioning each decision on the previous decisions.
+Every play is generated sequentially by conditioning each decision on previous decisions.

 ```text
 Game Situation